 I may have led you off by presenting charity work as the silver bullet to recruiters’ hearts.
 But the impact will be greater if you follow a few key points.

 First off, make your volunteer work relevant to your professional development.
 Be sure to point out if your day to day duties were tied to your career.
 Point out what were your achievements and what lessons you learned.
 Maybe you’re an aspiring marketer and you did digital campaigns for a non-profit organization?
 Even if the tie-in is not so direct, you can explain what that volunteer project taught you about organizing your work, keeping deadlines or working in an international team.
 Whatever it is, make it relevant.

-What I see time and time again is how people would downplay their unpaid experience.
+What I see time and time again is how people downplay their unpaid experience.
 You should go the other way and point out the impact you’ve made.
 Instead of saying “worked as a volunteer for XYZ organization” state what you did in detail: “secured 5 Gold sponsors for the XYZ charity marathon”.
 By pointing out the specific results of your work you will drive the conversation to the personal traits that helped you achieve this.
 After all, performance-oriented writing is the key to any resume section.

-It’s never too late to start out
+It’s never too late to start

 The cool thing is volunteer work can be of tremendous value to you, especially if you don’t have much experience in your desired field.
-It’s much easier to propose pro bono help in your field than jump through hoops to secure an internship at a high profile company.
+It’s much easier to propose unpaid help in your field than jump through hoops to secure an internship at a high profile company.
 As a bonus, you’ll usually have much more hands-on work entrusted to you and the experience will sit better with recruiters.
 So go and find a project you’re passionate about now!